TusharKukra/Hacktoberfest2020/README.md

 # Hacktober2020
-# contributed by aditya
+# contributed by Aditya
-# contributed by ishti-01
+# contributed by Ishita-01